denten-books/plain-text/2-device.md

 to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
-The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine, capable of universal symbolic manipulation, and thus participating in the broader intellectual history of symbolism.
+The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine.
 Turing machines should hold interest for literary scholars because they embody a minimally viable model for generalized symbolic manipulation: reading and writing.
-Turing's thought experiment was meant to solve a mathematical problem, but it's history lies also in the fields of philology and hermeneutics: the study of textual meaning-making and interpretation.
+Turing's thought experiments was meant to solve a mathematical problem, but it's history lies also in the fields of philology and hermeneutics: the study of textual meaning-making and interpretation.

 In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the